aicore/template-nodejs/README.md

 See https://github.com/istanbuljs/nyc for config options.

+# Code Guardian
+Several automated workflows that check code integrity are integrated into this template.
+These include:
+1. GitHub actions that runs build/test/coverage flows when a contributor raises a pull request
+2. [Sonar cloud](https://sonarcloud.io/) integration using `.sonarcloud.properties`

+## IDE setup
+SonarLint is currently available as a free plugin for jetbrains, eclipse, vscode and visual studio IDEs.
+Use sonarLint plugin for webstorm or any of the available IDEs from this link before raising a pull request: https://www.sonarlint.org/ .

+SonarLint static code analysis checker is not yet available as a Brackets extension.

 ## Internals
 ### Testing framework: Mocha , assertion style: chai
  See https://mochajs.org/#getting-started on how to write tests